Now that you’ve read the installation guide and installed Ansible, you can get started with some ad-hoc commands.

 # as bruce $ ansible all -m ping -u bruce # as bruce, sudoing to root (sudo is default method) $ ansible all -m ping -u bruce --become # as bruce, sudoing to batman $ ansible all -m ping -u bruce --become --become-user batman

 The sudo implementation (and other methods of changing the current user) can be modified in Ansible configuration if you happen to want to use a sudo replacement.
 Flags passed to sudo (like -H) can also be set.

 Now run a live command on all of your nodes:

 $ ansible all -a "/bin/echo hello"

 Congratulations!
-You’ve just contacted your nodes with Ansible.
-It’s soon going to be time to: read about some more real-world cases in Introduction To Ad-Hoc Commands, explore what you can do with different modules, and to learn about the Ansible Working With Playbooks language.
+You have contacted your nodes with Ansible.
+You have a fully working infrastructure.
+Next you can read about more real-world cases in Introduction To Ad-Hoc Commands, explore what you can do with different modules, or read about the Ansible Working With Playbooks language.
 Ansible is not just about running commands, it also has powerful configuration management and deployment features.
-There’s more to explore, but you already have a fully working infrastructure!

 When running commands, you can specify the local server by using “localhost” or “127.0.0.1” for the server name.